GENI-NSF/geni-tools/README-omni.txt

  as PG often does. (ticket #55)
  * SFA library updates (eg slices declare an XML namespace)
  * SFA library bug fixes
+ * Added a "--no-tz" option for renewing slivers at older SFA-based aggregates. (ticket #65)

 New in v1.3.2:
  * Fixed user-is-a-slice bug (ticket #49)